-7. Collect the VP SAMP fee and Issue Maine State Vernal Pool Permit
+9. Collect the VP SAMP Fee and Issue Maine NRPA Vernal Pool Permit

-The Municipality receives the VP SAMP fee from the applicant based on the appraisal difference method or based on the minimum fee set in ordinance.
+The Municipality receives the Maine VP SAMP fee from the applicant based on the appraisal difference method or based on the minimum fee set in ordinance.
 The appraisals must be done under the Uniformed Standards of Professional Appraisal Practice by a Certified General Appraiser licensed in the State of Maine.
 The Municipality records the fee along with the location of the impacted vernal pool(s).
-The Municipality issues the Maine State Vernal Pools permit to the applicant and forwards the permit to the Maine DEP.
+The Municipality issues the NRPA Vernal Pools permit to the applicant and forwards the permit to the Maine DEP.

-8. Transfer Fee to 3rd party
+10. Transfer Fee to 3rd party

-Within thirty days of receipt of the VP SAMP fee, the Municipality will transfer the fee to the third party.
+Thirty days after the permit is sent to DEP, the Municipality will transfer the Maine VP SAMP fee to the 3rd Party.

-9. Annual Reporting
+11. Annual Reporting

-The municipality will provide an annual report to the Corps and ME DEP.
-This report will include:
+The Municipality will provide an annual report to the Corps and ME DEP.
+This report will incorporate the annual reporting submitted by the 3rd party and include:

-- An accounting of the number of times that the Maine VP SAMP has been used; - The location of pools within the Designated Growth Area that were impacted and the corresponding conservation in the Rural Area; - A balance sheet showing the amount of funds collected by project and the amount expended by project; - Annual monitoring reports on the condition of the conservation pools and surrounding landscape along with documentation that all easement conditions are being met.
+- An accounting of the number of times that the Maine VP SAMP has been used; - The location of pools within the DDAs that were impacted and the corresponding conservation in the Rural Area; - A balance sheet showing the amount of funds collected by project and the amount expended by project; - Annual monitoring reports on the condition of the conservation pools and surrounding landscape along with documentation that all easement conditions are being met.